semuconsulting/PyGPSClient/README.md

 warning ![warning icon](/pygpsclient/resources/iconmonstr-warning-1-24.png)).

 **Note:**
-* Confirmation responses can take several seconds at high message transmission rates, or be discarded altogether if the device's transmit buffer is full (*txbuff-alloc error*).
-To ensure timely confirmation responses, try increasing the baud rate and/or temporarily reducing transmitted message rates using the configuration commands provided.
+* Poll and Acknowledgement responses can take several seconds at high message transmission rates, or be discarded altogether if the device's transmit buffer is full (*txbuff-alloc error*).
+To ensure timely responses, try increasing the baud rate and/or temporarily reducing transmitted message rates using the configuration commands provided.
 * A warning icon (typically accompanied by an ACK-NAK response) is usually an indication that one or more of the commands sent is not supported by your receiver.

 ---
 ### <a name="ntripconfig">NTRIP Client Facilities</a>